BirthdayResearch/oracle-adapters/README.md

 ### [@defichain/salmon-testing](./packages/salmon-testing)

 Providing the e2e testing capability for salmon framework.
-Pulls a docker container and setups whale.
+This package is a Whale + Ain Masternode RegTest Container that automatically setup a `network` and connects `ain` and `whale` together providing a `WhaleApiClient` for testing.

 ### [@defichain/salmon-wallet](./packages/salmon-wallet)